UP woman duped of Rs 32 lakh by 'Instagram friend from UK', probe underway | Law-Order

 - India

-A Uttar Pradesh woman has allegedly been duped of over Rs 32 lakh by a person whom she befriended on Instagram and who identified himself as a resident of the United Kingdom, officials said on Thursday.
+A woman from Uttar Pradesh has allegedly been duped of over Rs 32 lakh by a person whom she befriended on Instagram and who identified himself as a resident of the United Kingdom, officials said on Thursday.

 The woman, who lives in Raebareli district of the state, alleged that she got trapped after she was informed that a ''gift'' and some ''foreign currency'' worth Rs 45 lakh have arrived in Delhi for her from the UK and she would have to pay a fee to collect them, the officials said.